koiiNyan/HarvardX-CS50/README.md

 ## OTHERS:
-Some stuff I was playing with between HarvardX Cs50's Psets.
+Some stuff I was playing with (:blush:) between HarvardX Cs50's Psets.